Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Functional approximation with signatures

-and define $G:=g(\hat{V}^p)\subset \RR^n$.
-Under the assumption that $F$ is a continuous functional in Hypothesis \ref{hyp}, it follows that also $f:G\rightarrow \RR$ must be continuous.
-Indeed, we know that $\hat{\bX}^{\leq p}\mapsto \bX^{\leq \infty}$ is a continuous mapping according to Lyons' Extension theorem \ref{thm:lyons-extension}.
-The right hand side of \eqref{eq:hyp representation} can be written as a composition between $f$ and a continuous functional $g$ with image $G$.
-Since by assumption, $F$ is continuous, and we know that $g$ is continuous, thus it follows that also $f$ must be continuous.
-Of course, the converse would also be true; suppose we start out with a continuous function $f$, then also $F=f\circ g$ is a continuous functional, by composition of two continuous maps. \end{rem}

-The main advantage of invoking Hypothesis \ref{hyp} is that analytic functions are dense in the space of continuous functions.
+The main advantage of invoking Hypothesis \ref{hyp} is that polynomials are dense in the space of continuous functions on a compact.
 Thus, if Hypothesis \ref{hyp} holds for a continuous function $f$, then we may approximate the functional $\hat{\bX}^{\leq p} \mapsto F(\hat{\bX}^{\leq p})$ by a (multivariate) polynomial in a finite number of signature coefficients.
-More precisely, if Hypothesis \ref{hyp} holds, there exists an analytic function $\bar{f}\equiv f$ such that for $a\in \RR^n$, $\bar{f}:\RR^n \rightarrow \RR$ and
+More precisely, if Hypothesis \ref{hyp} holds, then for all $\epsilon>0$, there exists a polynomial $\bar{f}$ such that $\|f-\bar{f}\|<\epsilon$ and $\bar{f}$ is of the form